Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

 	/>
 </div>

-<p class="firstLetter">Often, when people first encounter the Enneagram, their initial question is, "Is the Enneagram a religious thing?"
-Well, the answer is complex.</p>
+<p class="firstLetter">"Is the Enneagram a religious thing?"</p>

-The Enneagram is a rich and multifaceted tool used within various religious and spiritual traditions for growth and self-understanding.
-But, it is not tied to any one religious tradition, nor is it inherently religious.
-At its core, the Enneagram is a psychological tool—a map that can guide you toward a more profound understanding of yourself and others.
+Well, the answer is complex.
+The Enneagram is old.
+Some say it is ancient.
+One thing is clear: It is used within various religious and spiritual traditions for growth and self-understanding.
+But it is not inherently religious.
+There is no council or governing body.
+At its core, the Enneagram is a psychological tool—a system that can guide students toward a profound understanding of themselves and others.

+With that, let's look at the Enneagram's various religious connections.

 ### Christianity and the Enneagram